museum4punkt0/SammlungOnline/react-guide/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-# Possible Issues
+# Known Issues

 ## Too many open files

-if you encounter:
+If you encounter the following, you have to increase the limit for open files:

+Error:

 ```
 npm ERR! code EMFILE
 npm ERR! syscall spawn git